30: VAGP Conference 2025

 3:30 pm - 4 pm Afternoon Tea

-Evening: GTA birthday party - Tickets sold separately.
-Details announced soon.
+Evening: GTA birthday party - Tickets sold separately here.

 Day 2

-And more to come, including sessions on AI, psychedelics, burnout, nature-based therapies…full programming details to be released
+And more to come… full programming details to be released.

 About the Victoria Association of Gestalt Practitioners (VAGP)